 - Continued to expand Sidewalk CPR program, teaching over 2,500 community members since the program's inception in 2013.
-Demonstrated to over 15,000 at a Sacramento Kings Game. - Continued Town Hall Meeting Program, with scheduled quarterly meetings, live-streamed and recorded. - Obtained donations in order to wrap a fire engine pink for Cancer Awareness Month. - Strengthened relationships with local news stations, assignment desks and reporters. - Regular media monitoring to evaluate effectiveness of outreach and review news stories related to Metro Fire.
+Demonstrated to over 15,000 at a Sacramento Kings Game. - Continued Town Hall Meeting Program, with scheduled quarterly meetings, live-streamed and recorded. - Obtained donations in order to wrap a fire engine pink for Cancer Awareness Month.

+Regular media monitoring to evaluate effectiveness of outreach and review news stories related to Metro Fire.